idRP-Development/idrp-bong-qb/idrp-bong-qb/QBCorereadme.txt

 https://github.com/plunkettscott/interact-sound

-Sound files in Assets Folder of Prop Pack
+Sound files in Assets Folder

-Image files in Assets Folder of Prop Pack

 If using your own props edit config.lua with prop details